coralproject/coralproject-site-2016/contribute.md

 ## Contribute by coding

+_NB The current version of Trust is deprecated.
+A new version is being built inside Talk_

 * Fix a bug by submitting a GitHub issue if there isn’t one already, then commenting in the relevant issue to let everyone know you’re working on it
 * Email [Jeff Nelson](mailto:jeff@mozillafoundation.org) if you’d like any help/direction